Aswaran: Weaponry, armor, and tactics

 The aswaran wore chainmail armor, and ranged from archers to cataphracts.
-They assumed a description with the bravery, tactics, and ethics of the Sasanians.
-They mastered in single combat in battles (mard o-mard), rode on elephants and horses, and their valor was recognized with ornamental emblems.
+They mastered in single combat in battles (mard o-mard), and their valor was recognized with ornamental emblems.
 Titles such as hazārmard ("whose strength is equal to one thousand men"), zih asbār ("superior rider"), and pahlawān-i gēhān ("hero or champion of the world"), were their epithets.
 They wrote the name of the Sasanian emperor and their valuable family members on their arrows as a good omen.
 They outperformed others in archery to the extent that later writers thought that they had introduced the profession.
 They were superior and unmatched in the profession, which was even acknowledged by their enemies.
 The major effectiveness of the Sasanian cavalry was noted by contemporaneous Roman writers, including Ammianus Marcellinus, and led the Romans to adopt aspects of Sasanian cavalry including their arms, armour, and techniques.

+Animals

+The Aswaran rode on elephants and horses.

+The favored horse breeds in Sasanian period were the famed Nisean horse along with a small traditional breed.